 What do you do if there is a problem?

-If you feel your child is getting too much or too little home learning or has had difficulties with any home learning please put a note in the planner for your child to show to their tutor.
+If you feel your child is getting too much or too little home learning or has had difficulties with any work please contact their tutor.